 If your organization does reach the minimum spend threshold, the decision between Vendr vs Tropic becomes clearer.

 Though Tropic is an optimistic new platform that promises exponential SaaS savings and ROIs, Vendr may be the better choice for most companies because it does everything Tropic claims to do (and more) with a lower price tag.
-If neither platform is appealing, check out our article on Vendr competitors and alternatives.
+If neither platform is appealing, check out our article on Vendr competitors and alternatives or Tropic competitors and alternatives.

 Other articles you might be interested in: